Carmen M. Amedori

-Carmen Amedori (born 1955) is an American journalist and politician.
+Carmen Michael Amedori (November 25, 1955 – June 9, 2024) was an American journalist and politician.
 She was elected in 1998 to the Maryland House of Delegates for District 5A, from Carroll County.
 After being re-elected in 2002 she served in the Maryland General Assembly until 2004, when she was appointed by Governor Bob Ehrlich to the state Parole Commission where she served until 2009.
-Carmen is a background actor and has had a featured extra role on House of Cards and also has played the lead in productions with Siren's Media.
-She is a writer and a licensed realtor.
+Amedori was a background actor and had a featured extra role on House of Cards and also played the lead in productions with Siren's Media.
+She was a writer and a licensed realtor.

 Early life and education

-Carmen M. Amedori was born in 1955 in Maryland to an Italian family.
+Carmen M. Amedori was born on November 25, 1955, in Maryland to an Italian family.
 She attended parochial and public schools.
 She graduated in 1977 from Stevenson University (then Villa Julie College).
 She also attended the Notre Dame of Maryland University.